 Finally receiving the respect it arguably always deserved, the Jaguar XJS makes an excellent a grand tourer, with presence and performance in equal measure.
-But what do you need to know before buying a Jaguar XJS?
+Here’s our buyer’s guide

 At the time of its launch, of course, not everyone appreciated the XJS’s styling (particularly its trailing rear buttresses), nor the fact that the only power option was Jaguar’s less-than-frugal 5.3-litre V12 at a time when the most recent energy crisis was still fresh in everyone’s mind.
 But despite a slow start, Jaguar didn’t give up on the XJS; and through a long-term process of updates, the company’s sportiest model began to prosper.

 Given the longevity of the XJS, we often forget that it was in danger of being dropped from the Jaguar line-up as early as the start of the ’80s, with just 1,057 cars sold worldwide in 1980 compared with 3,890 three years earlier.
 Instead, however, Jaguar focused on improving both the car’s design and its overall quality and reliability, as well as expanding the range to appeal to a broader spread of customers.

 The summer of 1981 (three years before Jaguar was separated from BL and became an independent company once again) saw the launch of an updated version of the V12 engine, featuring a Michael May-designed split-level combustion chamber for greater efficiency.
 The effect was dramatic, with an increase in power being a welcome bonus, alongside an all-important improvement in fuel economy; the XJS HE (for ‘High Efficiency’) was suddenly capable of up to 20mpg on a run.